duvholt/bifrost/doc/hue-zigbee-format.md

 ### Property: `GRADIENT_COLORS`: Color encoding

-The gradient colors format can speficy up to and including 9 colors, even for light strips with fewer than 9 segments.
+The gradient colors format can specify up to and including 9 colors, even for light strips with fewer than 9 segments.
 Any attempt to specify 10 or more colors will result in the entire message being rejected.